piedraj/AnalysisCMS/README.md

     qstat -u $USER
     qstat -j <job-ID.ja-task-ID>

-Alternatively one can login to a node and run interactively.
+Alternatively one can login to a node and run interactively. *Do this only if your jobs will take less than 2 hours.*

     qlogin -P l.gaes
     cd CMSSW_8_0_0_pre5/src